They/Them or He/Him

 Bachelor of Culinary Arts

-Wilderness First Responder an Backcountry Guide
+Wilderness First Responder and licensed Backcountry Guide

 What types of outdoor experiences inspired you into an interest in nature and nature based education?

 I grew up on a 120 acre parcel of mountain forest and was allowed to wander on my own into the woods starting around 9.
 I was camping by myself by 10.
 My father would take me on backpacking trips into Desolation Wilderness, the Trinity Alps etc. My uncle was a whitewater guide and fisherman and brought me on to help and guide when I was 17.
+When I joined Trackers Earth I went through their Adult Immersion program to study wilderness survival and traditional skills and fell in love.
+I knew the moment I started my first friction fire that this was going to be my lifetime career.

 Have you ever had a “close call” in nature whether with an animal or with the environment?